chrisnoonan98675/site/xl-deploy/how-to/create-a-deployment-package-using-the-ui.markdown

 - application
 ---

 Deployment Packages are usually created outside of XL Deploy.
 For example, packages are built by tools like Maven or Jenkins and then imported using the a XL Deploy plugin.
-(See documentation for the [Maven XL Deploy Plugin](http://tech.xebialabs.com/deployit-maven-plugin/) or Jenkins XL Deploy Plugin).
 Or you manually write a Manifest.MF file for the XL Deploy Archive format (DAR format) and import the package using the XL Deploy UI.

 But, while designing a Deployment Package this may be a cumbersome process.
 To quickly assemble a package, it is more convenient to edit it in the XL Deploy UI.